jdepoix/youtube-transcript-api/README.md

 YouTubeTranscriptApi.get_transcripts(video_ids, languages=['de', 'en'])
 ```

 It's a list of language codes in a descending priority.
-In this example it will first try to fetch the german transcript (`'de'`) and then fetch the english transcipt (`'en'`) if it fails to do so.
+In this example it will first try to fetch the german transcript (`'de'`) and then fetch the english transcript (`'en'`) if it fails to do so.
 As I can't provide a complete list of all working language codes with full certainty, you may have to play around with the language codes a bit, to find the one which is working for you!

 To get transcripts for a list fo video ids you can call: